Admissions employee at Weymouth daycare accused of stealing from clients

-WEYMOUTH, Mass.
-(WHDH) — The director of enrollment at a Weymouth daycare center was arrested after police said he was stealing money from families.
+WEYMOUTH, MA (WHDH) - The director of enrollment at a Weymouth daycare center was arrested after police said he was stealing money from clients.

-Police said Demetris Pringle, 35, tricked parents by telling them he could save them money on daycare by enrolling them in a special grant.
+Police said Demetris Pringle, 35, told parents he could save them money on daycare by enrolling them in a special grant.
 He then allegedly tricked parents into paying him directly.
 To cover it up, police said Pringle would under-report parents’ wages, which led to the state paying for their daycare expenses at the South Shore Stars daycare.

 “For nearly 50 years, the non-profit South Shore Stars has provided the highest quality early education and youth development programs for the communities south of Boston.
 That mission continues without interruption,” said Executive Director Sheri Adlin in a statement.